Reach-Above/reach-above.github.io/duffins.md

             id: 'Chapter8',
             title: 'Interview with Steve Heuchert, TRCA',
             image: './duffins/Chapter8.PNG',
             description: 'We wanted to learn more about how the decision to build on this land was made so we wrote a letter to an urban planner from the TRCA, Steve Heuchert.
-Mr. Heuchert explained that most of the wetlands in southern Ontario have been lost to development and because they filter our drinking water and protect us from flooding, the wetland in Pickering was made a protected area by the Ministry of Natural Resources and Forestry (MNRF).
-This meant that the area could not be paved over or developed.He shared with us the three other properties that have been proposed for the warehouse that are not protected.
-The City of Pickering wanted to build a warehouse so they applied to the government using an MZO.
-He explained all the different competing interests and how each voice was important.',
+Mr. Heuchert explained that most of the wetlands in southern Ontario have been lost to development.
+This makes the wetland in Pickering very important for filtering our drinking water and protecting us from flooding.
+Researchers and scientists from the Ministry of Natural Resources have made it an environmentally protected area.
+This means that the area could not be paved over or developed.He shared with us three other locations that have been proposed for the warehouse that are not protected and are already zoned for this kind of business.
+He explained all the different competing interests and how each voice was important.
+It is very important that we make room for businesses and jobs as well as a safe and clean environment.',
             location: {
                 center: [-79.08403, 43.83788],
                 zoom: 16.00,